 - Share this article on Tumblr

-Expect the appetites of Canadian networks for U.S. network series to be bigger than ever when they preview pilots and buy potential primetime hits this month at the Los Angeles Screenings.
+TORONTO — Expect the appetite by Canadian networks for U.S. network series to be bigger than ever when they preview pilots and buy potential primetime hits this month at the Los Angeles Screenings.

 Despite so many cancellations on U.S. network schedules since last year’s Screenings, the international TV bazaar represents the Canadians’ one big annual buying spree.